-Course: 433, 434 Grades 10-12 Drawing
+Course: 433, 434 Drawing Grades 10-12

-This is a full-year course for the serious art student.
+This is a one semester course for serious art students.
 This class will focus on using the Elements and Principles of design to draw still lifes, landscapes and portraits.
 Each project will help develop skills in craftsmanship, observation and develop conceptual ideas.
 Students will explore using different mediums such as charcoal, oil pastel, pen, pencil and mix media.